SouthernMethodistUniversity/previous/README.md

 ## DHRI 2020
 * We will be holding another DHRI@SMU in August of 2020.
-[Application information is here.](https://southernmethodistuniversity.github.io/home/apply.html) We are in the process of updating and refining the 2020 curriculum.
+[Application information is here.](https://southernmethodistuniversity.github.io/home/apply.html) This is the [2020 curriculum.](https://southernmethodistuniversity.github.io/home/curriculum.html)
     * In August 2019, we held the inaugural DHRI@SMU.
 To read more about it, [click here.](https://github.com/SouthernMethodistUniversity/previous/blob/master/sections/2019.md)
     * To see the list of workshops offered previously, [click here.](https://dhrismu.github.io/home/curriculum.html)